zJaaal/DataKey/README.md

 # DataKey
-This is my first project.
 I'm working on a security system that aims to little companies that can't afford Systems like fingerprint, face recognition, etc.
 It works with a Random Generated KeyPass and a SQL Server DataBase.
-When a Master or a Guard is sure about your information and confirm that you are part of the DataBase.
+When a Master or a Guard is sure about the information provided for the employee and confirm that the employee is part of the DataBase.
-Them can generate your own KeyPass for entering the system.
+They can generate an employee KeyPass for entering the system.

 ## Versioning Scheme
 S-W.Z.Y.X